SFF: ATX Mending Lab

 Photo-Postcard Booth

-At our instant photo station, guests posed with their completed postcards or repaired garments.
-Each session produced two prints - one to take home, one to add to our on-site display - creating a visual archive of the day’s repair stories.
+At our photobooth station guests posed for Austin Photographer and past Model Kass, sealing the event with a tangible token.
+Each session produced two prints - one to take home, one to add to their postcards with a garment story or a wish - creating a visual archive of the day’s repair stories.

 An ongoing swap of clothing where folks could drop off pieces they were ready to pass on and immediately find something new to mend or upcycle on site.